 For more severe issues, you may need an in-person therapist, psychologist, or psychiatrist.
-In this case, an online therapist or family doctor may be able to signpost you to an appropriate local mental health service.
+In this case, your family doctor may be able to refer you to an appropriate local mental health service.

 Some symptoms such as violence or self-harm need to be stopped as soon as possible.
 Where there is an urgent problem, call 911 or go to an emergency room to get help.
 You can also contact the National Suicide Prevention Hotline on 1-800-273-8255.

 If your trauma stops you from enjoying life, causes behavioral problems or feelings of acute distress, online therapy can enable you to resolve these issues.
 Over several sessions, you can face your PTSD and begin to move on.

 Online trauma therapy providers like BetterHelp and Talkspace offer you the therapy you need to deal with your flashbacks, bad dreams and triggers that cause mood swings in your daily life.
 Relatively low priced and easy to access in comparison to face-to-face counseling, these services can provide you with treatment to lead a happier, more fulfilled, and more comfortable life.